LordHarsh/LordHarsh/certificates/README.md

 </tbody>
 </table>

-#### Some Kaggle mini-Courses-
+### Some Kaggle mini-Courses-
-Kaggle is the world's largest data science community with powerful tools and resources.
-The amazing thing about them is that they have innumerable amount of dataset to halp in making ML or data science projects.
+##### Kaggle is the world's largest data science community with powerful tools and resources.
+The amazing thing about them is that they have innumerable amount of dataset to help in making ML or data science projects.
 Recently they have also added courses.
 They are small and take a few hours to master a skill.

 <table>
 <thead>